iamsurajkhatri/next-discuss-app/README.md

 ## Learn More

+# notes Start here
+  # sqlite
+   this is a file based database
+   # primsa
+   we need to migrate the each model in prisma by comand
+   # npx prisma migrate dev --name models added
+   # prisma adapter:- When user will logged in new user will be create in the database

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.